Frequently Asked Questions

 Are you part of legal aid?

-No, we are not affiliated with the Legal Services Society (legal aid in BC).
+No, we are not affiliated with the BC Legal Services Society (Legal Aid).
 We are a separate organization.

 I already have a legal aid lawyer, but I want extra help/a second opinion.

 Due to the high number of women who need legal advice and don’t qualify for legal aid assistance, we are generally unable to assist clients who qualify for and are currently receiving Legal Aid, or otherwise have retained legal representation.

-However, if your file has reached its billing limit with LSS, or if you no longer qualify for assistance due to income/assets, we may be able to help.
+However, if your file has reached its billing limit with Legal Aid, or if you no longer qualify for assistance due to income/assets, we may be able to help.
 Please call or email us to discuss, at 236-317-9000 or [email protected]